Roxanne Reid - Africa Addict

 Vergenoegd duck parade, Stellenbosch

 Vergenoegd wine farm has turned a necessity into a delightful tourist attraction.
-They use Indian runner ducks to help control snails and other pests in their vineyards and you can watch the duck parade as they go to or from the vineyards at 10:30, 12:30 and 15:30 each day.
-Get there a bit early and enjoy a cup of coffee and a snack or a glass of wine overlooking a dam before the parade.
+They use Indian runner ducks to help control snails and other pests in their vineyards and you can watch the duck parade as they go to or from the vineyards.
+Catch them on the grass area between Geuwels restaurant and the Manor House at 9:00 and 12:00 every day.
+Get there a bit early and enjoy a cup of coffee and a snack or a glass of wine overlooking a dam while you wait.
+There’s also an art walk, labyrinth, landscaped gardens, a spa and restaurants so you can make a whole day of it.

 13. Ride a Segway through the vineyards